17liamnaddell/schoolwork/HighSchool/debate/oneac.md

 ## Advantages

-1. Over a few years, all of america's infrastructure will be rebuilt to a higher quality.
+1. Over a few years, all of America's infrastructure will be rebuilt to a higher quality.
 This will keep the country safe from dangerous infrastructure.
 2. Rebuilding or building new infrastructure will create more trust in the government locally, and abroad.
 Locally, people who feel like their taxes are getting them no where will be delighted to find new roads, better bridges, a better quality of service from the IRS and a more giving community.
 Abroad, people in the middle east and other war-torn countries who have always seen the United States military as a killing force, should now see the military as a group of people who can do good for the country.
 This will win the hearts and minds of the people there, and will allow the US government to keep stability for the nation at home because these countries we help will be more willing to share information about terrorists with us.
-This will allow us to more sucessfully weed out the people who wish to do us harm from entering the country
+This will allow us to more successfully weed out the people who wish to do us harm from entering the country
 3. it will increase trust in the IRS, so people will be less likely to try and get away with tax evasion.
 This will help the national debt, and make the tax system feel more fair.
-4. People will be able to learn STEM related things and will be more interested in engeneering.
+4. People will be able to learn STEM related things and will be more interested in engineering.
 This will allow us to have a more competitive workforce and increase wealth and productivity.